neg-serg/negwm/README.md

 *ns* : named ion3-like scratchpads with a whistles and fakes.

-*flast* : alt-tab to the previous window, not the workspace.
+*win_history* : alt-tab to the previous window, not the workspace.

 *circle* : better run-or-raise, with jump in a circle, subtags, priorities and more.